 - b.
 What is the steepest slope on the site (approximate percent slope)?
-The steepest slopes on the site are 18 percent, but the ground that is covered in the easement has a slope of 2-3 percent.[help] - c.
+The steepest slopes on the site are 18 percent, but the ground that is covered in the easement has a slope of 2-3 percent. - c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.
 The soils on this property include silt and sandy loam soils, and all the soils types of conducive to the agricultural uses on the land.
-No materials on the site are going to removed. [help] - d.
+No materials on the site are going to removed. - d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
 If so, describe.
 No - e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
 Indicate source of fill.
 The purpose of the easement is to allow for a 12" diameter buried pipe installation for the transport of liquid manure from Devries Family Farms to Martinez Livestock Co.
-The total area of the easement is 8 feet by 1,320 feet.
-The installation will include excavation of 4 feets of native soils.
+The total area of the easement is 8 feet by approximately 1,500 feet.
+The installation will include excavation of 4 feet of native soils.
 This will be done in two parts the top 2 feet of topsoil will be removed and placed along one side fo the hole, and the bottom 2 feet of subsoil will be placed on the other side.
 All 4 feet of soil removed will be used to backfill and anchor the pipe in place.
 No fill will be used.
-The site will be graded to previous grade after backfill. - f.
+The site will be graded to previous condition after backfill.
+If any removed material is considered to excess, that will be discussed among the parties and the soil will be placed somewhere on the existing parcel.

+- f.
 Could erosion occur as a result of clearing, construction, or use?
 If so, generally describe.
-No - g.
+The site of excavation will be returned to its previous state if that was graded for road use, then it will be compacted and returned to road grade.
+In the areas that were native and invasive grasses and plants are present, replanting will occur to limit the potential for erosion.
+This project will only occur during a dry period to limit water erosion potential. - g.
 About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?
 No change in impervious surface - h.
-Proposed measures to reduce or control erosion, or other impacts to the earth, if any: This project will be completed quickly and during the dry fall months.
+Proposed measures to reduce or control erosion, or other impacts to the earth, if any: This project will be completed quickly and timed during a dry period in the spring.
 No erosion is expected, but if high winds occur during construction, erosion control tools may be used.
 Typically a water truck is used, backup is spreading of straw to control wind erosion.

-2. Air [help]
+2. Air